Amanmalik5211/artwork_table/README.md

 # PrimeReact DataTable with Server-Side Pagination and Custom Header

 This project demonstrates a **PrimeReact DataTable** with server-side pagination, custom header functionality, and dynamic row selection.
-The data is fetched from the [Art Institute of Chicago API](https://api.artic.edu/).
+The data is fetched from the https://api.artic.edu/api/v1/artworks?page=1

 ---